 can be a road-blocks, if not handled properly.

 Many questions arise about a smooth process there.

 - Are the timelines being followed?
 Has anyone got approval within these timelines?

 - What is the data/information required for IND dossier submission?

 - How much data needs to be given to regulators for pre IND meetings for the best meeting output?

 - How to engage NMPA assessors during pre-IND to have a meaningful application?

-- How to work along with the existing reforms without jeopardizing the speed and regulatory compliance of development projects?
+- Along with the existing reforms, how to work without jeopardizing the speed and regulatory compliance of development projects?

 Practical steps to have a successful Chinese clinical trial application process

-In the recent DIA China 2019 event, where many prominent professionals shared their experience with new regulations and NMPA, it was clear that there is a way for all applicants to have a smooth way through the application process.
+In the recent DIA China 2019 event, many prominent professionals shared their experience with new regulations and NMPA because it was clear that there is a way for all applicants to have a smooth route through the application process.

 1. The key is in the clarity!